microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### 2nd-Level Illusionist Spells

-**Blur:** Caster gains +4 to AC, cannot be Sneak Attacked for 10 rounds/level.
+**Blur:** Caster gains +2 to AC, cannot be Sneak Attacked for 2 rounds/level.

-**Hideous Laughter:** Subject loses actions for 1 round/level.
+**Hideous Laughter:** Subject bursts into laughter, and is unable to perform any actions for 1 round/level.

-**Hypnotic Pattern:** Fascinates creatures within 10 point of your HP or less for Concentration+2 rounds.
+**Hypnotic Pattern:** Fascinate creature within 10 points of your HP or less for Concentration+2 rounds.

 **Invisibility:** Subject is invisible for 10 rounds/level or until it attacks.